The Jellyfish Are Here! What To Know About Stinger Season

 Irukandji jellyfish

-There have been some Irukandji stings at Low Isles from November – May in previous years.
-If you do get stung your tour operator will carefully remove you from the water and immediately douse the sting area with vinegar for at least 30 seconds.
+Historically, there have been instances of Irukandji stings at Low Isles between November and May.
+Should you get stung, tour operators are trained to remove you from the water and apply vinegar to the sting site for at least 30 seconds to neutralize the venom.

 Box Jellyfish